Digital-Theatre/Hiring/technical-business-analyst.md

 # Opportunity for a technical business analyst to join Digital Theatre+

 Our fast growing technology team now needs the support of a permament technical business analyst.
+We recently hired two web developers, expanding our team to three.
+We're currently hiring for two additional developers and the technical business analyst with intent to be a six person strong team within 2-3 months.

 ## Who are we looking for